 Learn more about setting up budgets and budget alerts.

 Set a daily spending limit

-To cap your Cloud Firestore usage, set a daily spending limit through Google App Engine.
+To cap your Cloud Firestore usage, set a daily spending limit through App Engine.
 App Engine allows you to set a daily spending limit on App Engine associated resources, including Cloud Firestore.
 The App Engine limit does not apply to any other Firebase products.